Ali2006-abesi/personal_website_template/_posts/2023-11-15-Post-MyClass2.md

 ---
 layout: posts
-title: try to be yourself
+title: Try to be yourself
 ---
 ## No matter what others think or do